 Are you missing a single tooth?
 Don’t think it’s a big deal?
 It actually is a big deal.

-Millions of people are walking around with a missing tooth.
+Millions of people are walking around with a missing teeth.
 As a matter of fact, approximately 178 million Americans are missing at least one tooth according to the American College of Prosthodontists.
 Surprisingly, a single missing tooth can harm your oral health.
 When a tooth is lost, the surrounding teeth will begin to shift to the open space.

-Aside from the oral health issues, a missing tooth can lead to psychological and social issues.
+Aside from oral health issues, a missing tooth can lead to psychological and social issues.
 Because of the stigma associated with missing teeth, a missing tooth can lead to low self-esteem due to embarrassment especially if the tooth is visible while smiling.
 It can be unsightly and will make people not want to smile anymore.
 This can affect their ability to get a job and have normal social interactions.

 Options for Replacing Your Missing Tooth